(Un)popular opinion: Are sulfates really *that* bad for your hair?

 Fortunately for everyone, after the six-month mark I'd eventually had enough and stopped the madness.
 A few washes with regular shampoo and conditioner brought my hair back to normal condition, and I basically haven't looked back since.

-In a nutshell: sulfates are not dangerous to your health, it's just a little too drying sometimes.
-If your hair is dyed, they also strip colour out faster.
+In a nutshell: sulfates are not dangerous to your health, they are just a little too drying sometimes.
+If your hair is dyed, they also strip colour out faster (a top tip for those of you looking to change hues on the regular).
 So, there are easy solutions to fix these little problems as graciously detailed in this journal article published in the Indian Journal of Dermatology, explaining the ins and outs of shampoos, from their ingredients to the ones you need for different hair types.

 To offset the drying effects of sulfate shampoo on your hair and scalp, switch up your hair washing schedule from every day to once every couple of days (with dry shampoo in the meantime).
 Alternatively, you could condition and use a hair mask—or indulge in a hair treatment at a salon to really pamper your locks.